Barry Cunningham (publisher)

 Barry Cunningham (born 19 December 1952) is a British publisher, who worked for various publishers including Penguin Books and Bloomsbury before setting up Chicken House publishing in 2000.
-He is most well known for signing J. K. Rowling and publishing Harry Potter and the Philosopher’s Stone in 1997.
+He is best known for signing J. K. Rowling and publishing Harry Potter and the Philosopher’s Stone in 1997.

 Early life and education

 Cunningham was born on 19 December 1952 in London.
 He was educated at Malvern College before studying English Literature at Cambridge University.

 Career in publishing

 Cunningham began working at Penguin in 1977 and held the position of marketing director in 1989.
 As marketing director for Puffin, Cunningham travelled around the UK with Roald Dahl.
 He later joined Bloomsbury, where he initiated Bloomsbury Children’s Books.
 While in this position he signed J. K. Rowling and published Harry Potter and the Philosopher’s Stone.

 In 2000, Cunningham left Bloomsbury to start the Chicken House, a publisher of children’s fiction that specializes in new writers.
 Barry also published the books of New York Times bestselling author Cornelia Funke.

 In 2010, Cunningham received an OBE in recognition of his contribution to children’s literature.